htw-imi-wtat1/module-handbook/README.md

 # Sprint 03

 This sprint is about persisting data in the database.
 As I finally want my modules in the database, I will implement the story

-Story_003 | As a Program or Module manager, I can update module descriptions for the forthcoming term such that they I can assure they are current while maintaining a history for former terms.                               |
+| 015 | As a program creator, I can create new Courses for a program.

+Note that this week is just about retrieving data and creating new simple records.
+I've also created an example below how the database can be populated with test data using mongoimport (not in the book).

 ## Mongo Installation